-NHS Data Model and Dictionary (Department of Health) – example of corporate data standards from the Department of Health.
+NHS Data Model and Dictionary (NHS Digital) – example of corporate data standards from NHS Digital.

 The e-Government Metadata Standard, published by Cabinet Office, is a definition of the metadata elements that should be applied to public sector information assets.

 Integrated Public Sector Vocabulary (Cabinet Office) – an encoding scheme for populating the e-GMS ‘subject’ element of metadata.